Inariyama Station: History

 Inariyama Station opened on 1 November 1900.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Station numbering was introduced on the line from February 2025, with the station being assigned number SN14.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 358 passengers daily (boarding passengers only).